nerdofthedance/Nerd-of-the-Dance/README.md

 After the technical issues are improved, I'd like to turn to the real reason for doing all this and provide more songs along with the dance.
 The really interesting question is: what is in the music, and how does a couple best express their common feelings when listening to the music together by transfering them to motion.

+# Contact

+For questions and comments write to the [nerd of the dance](nerdofthedance@protonmail.com).